Unlocking the Health Benefits of Cinnamon

 • Maintain HDL (“good”) cholesterol.

-Cinnamaldehyde, the active compound, has antimicrobial effects against bacteria like E. coli and Salmonella, and can fight fungal infections like Candida.
+Cinnamaldehyde, the active compound responsible for the spice’s aroma, has proven antimicrobial effects against dangerous bacteria like E. coli and Salmonella, and can actively fight fungal infections like Candida.

 Preliminary studies suggest cinnamon might:

-• Dosage: 1/2 to 1 teaspoon daily is generally safe.
+• Dosage: 1/2 to 1 teaspoon daily is generally safe for adults.

-• Type: Prefer Ceylon cinnamon to avoid excess coumarin.
+• Type: Prefer Ceylon cinnamon to avoid excess coumarin exposure.

-• Forms: Ground spice, cinnamon sticks, or supplements.
+• Forms: Ground spice, cinnamon sticks, or premium supplements.

 Excess Cassia cinnamon can cause liver toxicity due to high coumarin levels.
 Pregnant women and people on blood-thinning medications should consult a healthcare provider before use.